Laguna (province): Spanish colonial period

+Philippine Revolution

 Laguna was one of the eight provinces to rise in revolt against the Spanish misrule led by Generals Paciano Rizal in Calamba, Severino Taiño in Pagsanjan, Agueda Kahabagan in Calauan, and Miguel Malvar in Batangas.
+Emilio Jacinto, known as the "brains of the Katipunan", also led forces in the province at the time.

 One of the early engagements of the revolution was the Battle of Sambat, in Pagsanjan.
 Katipuneros from Laguna, led by Severino Taiño, took the city of Pagsanjan and attempted to use it as a starting point towards the liberation of the province, but was quelled by forces led by Basilio Augustín.

 The defeat in Sambat meant the end of large-scale organized revolt in Laguna, the Malungingnging chapter of the Katipunan failing to replicate the relative success of the revolution in Cavite.
 The revolutionaries resorted to hit-and-run and guerrilla tactics against the Spanish, lasting until the Pact of Biak-na-Bato on December 14 to 15, 1897.

-It was only after the execution of Jose Rizal that the revolution flared up again, culminating in the Battle of Calamba in May 1898, and the surrender of the last Spanish garrison in Laguna in Santa Cruz, on August 31 of the same year.
+Some revolutionaries continued the armed struggle after the Pact of Biak-na-Bato in refusal of Emilio Aguinaldo's orders.
+Jacinto led a battle against Spanish troops in Magdalena in February 1898, but had to retreat after being shot in the hip.
+Jacinto would take refuge at the nearby church but was then arrested and jailed in Santa Cruz.
+Jacinto would escape by pretending to be a double agent for the Spanish, but would eventually contract malaria and die in April 1899.
+Pio del Pilar and Paciano Rizal led revolutionary troops to victory in the Battle of Calamba in May 1898, and the surrender of the last Spanish garrison in Laguna in Santa Cruz, on August 31 of the same year.

 Laguna actively supported the First Philippine Republic proclaimed at Malolos on January 23, 1899.
 Its two delegates to the Malolos Congress were Don Higino Benítez and Don Graciano Cordero, both natives of Pagsanján.

-Philippine–American War
+American colonial period

-Upon the outbreak of the Philippine–American War, Generals Juan Cailles and Paciano Rizal led the defense of Laguna during the war's early stages.
+On the outbreak of the Philippine–American War, Generals Juan Cailles and Paciano Rizal led the defense of Laguna during the war's early stages.
 The Battle of Mabitac was fought in defense of the town of Mabitac and was won by Filipino forces.
 However, forces led by Henry W. Lawton fought and won in Santa Cruz, Pagsanjan, and Paete, effectively securing the province for American forces.
-Resistance still occurred during this time.
-One of the province's folk hero during the continuing engagements was Teodoro Asedillo, who was considered a bandit by American forces.